-The set of the stable marriages for an SM forms a lattice w.r.t. the men's (or women's) preferences.
-This is a graph where vertices correspond bijectively to the stable marriages and a marriage is above another if every man (resp., every woman) is married with a woman (resp., man) is at least as happy with the first marriage as with the second.
+The set of the stable marriages for an SM forms a lattice w.r.t. the men's or women's preferences.
+This is a graph where vertices correspond bijectively to the stable marriages and a marriage is above another if every man (resp., every woman) is at least as happy with the first marriage as with the second.
 The top of this lattice is the stable matching, called male-optimal (resp., female optimal), where men (resp., women) are mostly satisfied.
-Conversely, the bottom is the stable matching where men's (resp., women's) preferences are least satisfied [8].
+Conversely, the bottom is the stable matching where men's (resp., women's) preferences are least satisfied [7].